emennella/tributepage/README.txt

 Free Code Camp Responsive Web Design Project 2
-Build a Tribute Page
+Build a Tribute Page by Erika Mennella
-Code written by: Erika Mennella

 User Stories
 1. Should have main element with id of main